 Through a combination of prescriptive and predictive analytics, you can also gain a deeper understanding of the customers most likely to fall by the wayside so you can proactively impact retention rates.
 Analytics models can help align customer service resources with the right opportunities and prioritize channel and territory assignments based on future outlooks and external factors.
 All of these models will help keep your growth trajectory on track in 2017.

 Dun & Bradstreet itself has been aggressive in using analytics to improve sales and marketing.
-“While working with our customers to boost their targeting strategies, we have seen more than a 20% improvement in their conversion rates by leveraging models that add behavioral data, activity signals, time-series triggers, and other layers of predictive insight on top of basic firmographic data and past internal purchase history,” says D&B’s Chief Analytics Officer Nipa Basu.
+“While working with our customers to boost their targeting strategies, we have seen more than a 20% improvement in their conversion rates by leveraging models that add behavioral data, activity signals, time-series triggers, and other layers of predictive insight on top of basic firmographic data and past internal purchase history,” says D&B’s former Chief Analytics Officer Nipa Basu.
 “Accelerating the use of analytics using expanded data and advanced techniques is turning that improvement into significant revenue growth for our customers and remains a key strategic priority for us as we move into 2017.”

 2. Build Stronger Business Relationships